kodekollab/git_workshop/case_study_1.md

-# Git Case Study: My First Git App
+# GitLab Case Study: Managing Branches and Commits

 ## Objective
-The objective of this case study is to familiarize yourself with Git commands and perform basic operations such as creating a project, creating a README file, adding content, committing the file, and pushing it to a remote repository.
-This case study will help you get started with Git and understand the basic workflow.
+The objective of this case study is to help a team learn how to use GitLab for version control and collaboration by creating a project, creating a branch, making commits to the branch, and eventually merging the changes to the master branch.
+The example scenario we will use is a team working on a web application called "AwesomeApp."

 ## Prerequisites
-1. Ubuntu operating system installed on your machine.
-2. Git installed on your machine.
-If not installed, run `sudo apt-get install git` to install Git.
+1. Basic understanding of Git concepts (e.g., repository, commit, branch, remote).
+2. GitLab account and access to a project repository.

 ## Steps

-### Step 1: Creating a Project Directory
-1. Open your terminal.
-2. Navigate to the directory where you want to create your project.
-3. Run the following command to create a new directory named "myapp":

-mkdir myapp

-This will create a new directory to hold your project.

-### Step 2: Creating a README File
-1. Run the following command to navigate into the "myapp" directory:

-cd myapp

-2. Run the following command to create a new file named `README.md`:

-touch README.md

-3. Open the `README.md` file in a text editor of your choice.
-4. Add the following content to the file: "My first git app to help me understand git basic commands usage."

-### Step 3: Adding and Committing the README File
-1. Run the following command to initialize a new Git repository in the "myapp" directory:

-git init

-This will create an empty Git repository in the "myapp" directory.
-2. Run the following command to stage the changes you made to the `README.md` file:

-git add README.md

-This will add the `README.md` file to the staging area.
-3. Run the following command to commit the changes with a descriptive message:

-git commit -m "Initial commit"

-This will create a commit with the changes you made to the `README.md` file.

-### Step 4: Pushing the README File to a Remote Repository
-1. If you have an existing remote repository (e.g., GitLab or GitHub), copy the remote repository URL.
-2. Run the following command to add the remote repository:

-git remote add origin <repository_url>

-Replace `<repository_url>` with the actual URL of your remote repository.
-3. Run the following command to push the committed changes to the remote repository:

-git push -u origin master

-This will push the changes to the `master` branch of the remote repository.
+### Step 1: Creating a Project
+1. Go to GitLab (https://gitlab.com) and sign in to your account.
+2. Create a new project by clicking on the "New Project" button.
+3. Fill in the project details, such as name (e.g., "AwesomeApp") and description.
+4. Choose the project's visibility (public or private) and configure any other settings as needed.
+5. Click on the "Create project" button to create the project.

+### Step 2: Cloning the Project Locally
+1. Open your terminal or Git Bash.
+2. Navigate to the directory where you want to clone the project.
+3. Copy the SSH or HTTPS URL of your GitLab project repository.
+4. Run the following command to clone the project:

+### Step 3: Creating a Branch
+1. Navigate into the project directory using the terminal.
+2. Create a new branch for your work using the following command:
+This command creates and switches to a new branch called "feature/new-feature."

+### Step 4: Making Commits to the Branch
+1. Open the project files in your preferred text editor or IDE.
+2. Make the necessary changes or add new files to implement the new feature.
+3. Save your changes and return to the terminal.
+4. Run the following command to stage your changes for commit:
+This command stages all the changes you made.
+5. Commit your changes with a descriptive message using the following command:

+### Step 5: Pushing Changes to the Remote Branch
+1. Push your local branch to the remote repository using the following command:
+This command sends your local branch and commits to the remote repository.
+2. Visit your GitLab project page in a web browser and navigate to the "Branches" section.
+3. You should see your newly created branch listed.
+4. Click on the "Merge request" button next to your branch to start the merge request process.

+### Step 6: Merging the Branch into the Master Branch
+1. Review the changes in the merge request and add any necessary comments or discussions.
+2. Assign the merge request to a team member for review.
+3. Once the review is complete and any necessary changes are made, click on the "Merge" button.
+4. Choose the "Merge when pipeline succeeds" option to ensure the changes pass any required tests or checks.
+5. Click on the "Merge" button to merge the branch into the master branch.

 Congratulations!
+You have successfully completed the case study, learning how to create a project, create a branch, make commits, and merge changes using GitLab.
+This workflow is essential for effective collaboration and version control within a team.

+## Git Commands

+Below is a list of essential Git commands used in this case study:

+- `git clone <repository_url>`: Clone a remote repository to your local machine.
+- `git checkout -b <branch_name>`: Create a new branch and switch to it.
+- `git add .`: Stage all changes in the current directory for the next commit.
+- `git commit -m "<commit_message>"`: Commit the staged changes with a descriptive message.
+- `git push origin <branch_name>`: Push the local branch and commits to the remote repository.
+- `git merge <branch_name>`: Merge a branch into the current branch (e.g., master branch).
+- `git pull origin <branch_name>`: Pull the latest changes from the remote repository to your local branch.

+Feel free to copy and paste this content into your README file, making any necessary adjustments to fit your project and team-specific details.
+This command sends your local branch and commits to the remote repository.
+2. Visit your GitLab project page in a web browser and navigate to the "Branches" section.
+3. You should see your newly created branch listed.
+4. Click on the "Merge request" button next to your branch to start the merge request process.

+### Step 6: Merging the Branch into the Master Branch
+1. Review the changes in the merge request and add any necessary comments or discussions.
+2. Assign the merge request to a team member for review.
+3. Once the review is complete and any necessary changes are made, click on the "Merge" button.
+4. Choose the "Merge when pipeline succeeds" option to ensure the changes pass any required tests or checks.
+5. Click on the "Merge" button to merge the branch into the master branch.

-You have successfully completed the case study, creating a project directory named "myapp," adding content to a README file, committing the file, and pushing it to a remote repository.
-This basic workflow is a fundamental part of using Git for version control.
+Congratulations!
+You have successfully completed the case study, learning how to create a project, create a branch, make commits, and merge changes using GitLab.
+This workflow is essential for effective collaboration and version control within a team.

+## Git Commands

+Below is a list of essential Git commands used in this case study:

+- `git clone <repository_url>`: Clone a remote repository to your local machine.
+- `git checkout -b <branch_name>`: Create a new branch and switch to it.
+- `git add .`: Stage all changes in the current directory for the next commit.
+- `git commit -m "<commit_message>"`: Commit the staged changes with a descriptive message.
+- `git push origin <branch_name>`: Push the local branch and commits to the remote repository.
+- `git merge <branch_name>`: Merge a branch into the current branch (e.g., master branch).
+- `git pull origin <branch_name>`: Pull the latest changes from the remote repository to your local branch.